-Jean-Baptiste Huynh was born in Châteauroux in 1966, of a French mother and a Vietnamese father.
-As an autodidact, he taught himself photographic, lighting and printing techniques, which he mastered to the point of developing a pure and personal style.
-The individuality of his photography is recognizable in a large body of work that includes portraits, nudes and still-life projects and is well in evidence in his most recent series: Mirrors, Fire and Twilights.
+Jean-Baptiste Huynh was born in France in 1966, of a French mother and a Vietnamese father.
+As an autodidact, he taught himself photographic lighting and printing techniques, which he mastered to the point of developing a personal style.
+His pure and timeless photography is recognizable in widely varied themes and subjects: portraits, nudes, minerals and plants, as well as spiritual symbols and

 Huynh’s thematic preoccupations include the face — and the human gaze in particular — the play of light, the sense of timelessness, and the attempt to capture infinity.
 Huynh considers the staging of his installations — their scenography — along with the conception of his books, as integral parts of his artistic vision.
 He has authored nine volumes dedicated to portraiture.
 Jean-Baptiste Huynh has exhibited in major galleries and museums worldwide.